ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 You can create a private network in a selected region and attach Gateway to it.
 Then, while creating an instance, select "Attach to private network" and confirm it using the button "Yes, I want my instance to be fully-private".

+### Is the Gateway outbound public IP protected against DDoS attack ?
+Yes, the [OHVCloud Anti-DDoS infrastructure](https://www.ovhcloud.com/en-gb/security/anti-ddos/) is activated on all those IPs.
+You can view that information in the `Bare Metal Cloud > Network > IP` section of the Control Panel.

 ### I created an instance in private mode (it only has private ports).
 How can I connect to it?

 Two options can be used: